Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-dialogs-in-flutter.md

 ),
 ```

 This will give us a dialog with two buttons.
 We can add actions to these buttons as we please.
-For instance, just close the dialog:
+For instance, close the dialog:

 ```dart
 ElevatedButton(